Eclipse will throw

 An internal error occurred during: "Building workspace".
 GC overhead limit exceeded

 To fix this problem, you'll need to allocate more memory to your Eclipse instance.
-To do this, go to the Eclipse installation directory, and locate the
+To do this, locate the

 To increase the memory allocation for your Eclipse instance, edit the number in the following lines accordingly.

 These options are passed to Java when launching Eclipse.

 Xms specifies the initial memory allocation pool, and

 Xmx specifies maximum memory allocation pool for Java Virtual Machine (JVM).
 The number is the amount of memory, in Megabytes.

 MaxPermSize, as the following;